mohammedadilngr/Building-a-next-best-action-model-using-machine-learning/README.md

 ## REAL TIME ML-ARCHITECT
 ![Screenshot (45)](https://user-images.githubusercontent.com/86179272/132944330-ca8d172c-df79-4ef2-88a5-0aa4aa1298fe.png)
 ## MODEL BUILDING
 #### We are still working on stage 1 process where our main goal is to classify churn or active customers accurately .Once stage 1 is completed we are planning to release our model into production and monitor the results of our model.
-If our model is meets target we will be moving to next stage 2.
+If our model meets the target, we will be moving  onto next stage 2.
 #### Tried various machine algorithams and methods.
 #### Based on the precision and recall value or stability of model we chose random forest model.
 # DEPLOYMENT ON HEROKU SERVER